mum4k/termdash/doc/widget_development.md

 If the current size of the terminal and the configured container splits result in a canvas smaller than the **MinimumSize**, the infrastructure won't call the widget's **Draw()** method.
 The widgets can use this to prevent impossible scenarios where an error would have to be returned.
+Note that if the values returned on a call to the **Options** method aren't static, but depend on the user data provided to the widget, the widget **must** protect against the scenario where the infrastructure provides a canvas that doesn't match the returned options.
+This is because the infrastructure cannot guarantee the user won't change the inputs between calls to **Options** and **Draw**.

 If the container configuration results in a canvas larger than **MaximumSize** the canvas will be limited to the specified size.
 Widgets can either specify a limit for both the maximum width and height or limit just one of them.

 ## Unit tests